Studio Lenca Los Historiantes

 The Historiantes is a folkloric theatrical dance that dates back to the colonial era in El Salvador.
 Historiantes, the Spanish word for storytellers, are the witnesses of history.
 The stories they re-enact through their dances are, on one hand, events from the Bible, principally the birth of Jesus and the adoration of the Three Wise Men; and on the other, the battles that led to the Spanish Reconquest and the expulsion of the Moors from the Iberian Peninsula in 1492.
 Originally taught by Catholic missionaries, these stories served as a way to evangelise and subjugate the indigenous peoples of El Salvador.
 Today, historiantes have become living archives of this long-gone time.
 Artefacts pertaining to the material culture of the indigenous peoples animate the performances, as the dancers carry pre-Columbian masks, headpieces and basic agricultural tools.
 If the Historiantes dance represents the Salvadoran peoples celebrating the triumphs of their colonisers, it also has served, paradoxically, to preserve elements of indigenous cultural practices, making of this traditional performance a mismatched melting pot.

-Historiante de colores, 2019
+Historiante de Colores, 2019

 Gorra, 2019